Alqama-Shahzad/nova-game-website/README.md

 ## :star: Give A Star

 You can also give this repository a star to show more people and they can use this repository.

+## :bust_in_silhouette: About the Author

+This project was created by [Alqama Shahzad](https://github.com/Alqama-Shahzad), a passionate frontend and WordPress developer with over a year of experience.
+I enjoy creating websites using HTML, CSS, JavaScript, and React.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/alqama-shahzad-881a06185/).

 <br />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>